 “It can be a great thing, although it can (also) be very tedious,” said Luanne Lee, a Certified College Planning Specialist with Your College Planning Coach.
 During a Road2College FB Live, Ms. Lee provided a summary of the CSS Profile, and what you need to know and do.
 We’ve included the highlights here.

-How is the CSS Profile Different From FAFSA?
+How Is the CSS Profile Different From FAFSA?

 Although CSS is often compared to FAFSA, here are the key differences between the two: